-A talented Marietta criminal defense lawyer on your side is critical when faced with criminal charges.
+The best Marietta criminal defense lawyer is on your side is critical when faced with criminal charges.
 You are entitled to know your rights and legal options, particularly when facing jail time.
 Marietta Criminal defense attorney Dean Phillips will protect your rights and present you with all of your legal options.
 Criminal Defense is serious business and you need serious legal representation.
 Attorney Phillips’ staff will treat you with respect and give you personalized service throughout your criminal case.
 Our Attorney’s approach to Cobb County criminal cases is aggressive.
 Your criminal case will be pursued vigorously and every possible defense will be employed.
 Attorney Phillips has a track record of favorable results in Cobb County.

 What are the differences between misdemeanors and felonies?

 Misdemeanors are not as serious as felonies.
 However, misdemeanors still come with stiff penalties.
 If convicted, you may face up to one year in jail and up to a $1,000 fine.
 Some misdemeanors could include probation which include drug screens, restitution payments, or dozens of hours of community service.
 Misdemeanors are criminal offenses such as DUI/DWI, shoplifting, possession of less than one ounce of marijuana, trespassing, assault, public intoxication, reckless driving, and shoplifting.

 Felonies are serious offenses requiring the skill of a knowledgeable criminal defense lawyer to help you avoid years of jail time.
 Felonies are punishable for one year to life with fines greater than $1,000.
 Felonies include aggravated assault, burglary, aggravated DUI, rape, robbery, molestation, serious theft offenses, possession and trafficking of methamphetamine, cocaine, steroids, heroin, and marijuana in excess of one ounce.

 Our Criminal Defense Attorneys can help you with: